PatrickJS/PatrickJS-starter/README.md

  ├──tsd_typings/                           * ignore this auto generated file from tsd │   └──tsd.d.ts                           * ignore this our main file for all of our type definitions │
- ├──server/                                * this is a stub for very basic server configurations │
  ├──test/                                  * this is our global unit tests and end-to-end tests │
  ├──spec.bundle.js                         * ignore this magic that sets up our angular 2 testing environment